Tim Pickup: Post Rugby League career

 Tim Pickup worked for AMP from the mid-1960s to the mid-1990s as a financial planner.
-He also owned a successful chain of donut shops in three Sydney locations.
-His last day of work was as CEO of the now defunct Adelaide Rams.
+He also owned a successful chain of donut shops in three Sydney locations, Chatswood, Birkenhead Point and Hurstville.
 He also managed boxer Jeff 'Hitman' Harding when he won the WBC Light-Heavyweight world title in 1989.
+Tim was a voracious traveler, spending several months at a time in South America (mid 80's), Africa, Asia and Europe (late 90's), Middle East(immediately post 9/11) and Cuba (mid 2000's) and Africa again (late 2000's).